Raw Cosmetics: Is it Possible?

 If you want products that are immaculately raw and certified organic and can moisturize your skin, then you’ll have to make them.
 There are many wonderful foods that you can use such as freshly mashed avocado, aloe vera leaf, and honey.

 To be “raw” cosmetically, I would have to make all my own cosmetics myself at home, and I’m simply not willing or able to do that.
 That being said, I do find that, after so many years on a pure and clean raw food diet, I am highly sensitive and react strongly to even a minute amount of chemicals.
 On the other hand, I use my own products, especially the facial cream, lavishly, and I have never had a bad reaction.
 I am perfectly comfortable using and recommending these products.
 I am 100% raw, but I don't claim to be, in this modern world, 100% “natural.”
 I live in a climate-controlled house, I drive a car, and I wear clothes.

 You will also have to decide where to draw your line when it comes to cosmetic or beauty products.
 Have I compromised with my cosmetics?
 Yes.
 But my compromises have given me great results.
 The author Shakaya Leone writes in her new book Naked Beauty:

 “Tonya Zavasta is a raw food and beauty expert who has inspired thousands of women, including myself.
 I have met Tonya in person and can honestly say she has the most beautiful skin I have ever seen.”

-I never received such compliments when I was in my twenties, but now in my fifties … I get them all the time.
+I never received such compliments when I was in my twenties, but in my 50s, and now when I'm 60 … I get them all the time.
 I’ve taken great pains to formulate skin and hair products that I believe are the best on the market, products that fits my criteria and my needs perfectly.
 It’s my sincere wish they will meet your highest standards as well.